 Police Chief and Dir. of Comm. vindicated in tape scandal

-SOUTH BEND, Ind. -- We are following breaking news at this hour.
-The former South Bend Police Chief and the police department's Director of Communications have been vindicated.
+SOUTH BEND, Ind. -- The former South Bend Police Chief and the police department's Director of Communications have been vindicated.

 A new federal ruling means they won't face charges and local leaders believe they were never in any danger of being charged.